SFML/imgui-sfml/README.md

 - Add folder which contains `imgui-SFML.h` to your include directories
 - Add `imgui-SFML.cpp` to your build/project

+In your code:

 - Call `ImGui::SFML::Init` and pass your `sf::Window` + `sf::RenderTarget` or `sf::RenderWindow` there
-- For each iteration of game loop:
+- For each iteration of a game loop:
     - Update:
         - Poll and process events:
             ```c++